iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

   * _bytes enclaveSign_

   The enclave signature.
 This is required if the `enclaveChallenge` is not `address(0)`.
-Otherwise it should be set to the empty byte string `0x`
+Otherwise, it should be set to the empty byte string `0x`

   * _bytes workerpoolSign_